Rep. Lisa C. McClain Sells Off Shares of Boston Scientific Corporation (NYSE:BSX)

 - Sold $1,001 – $15,000 in shares of BHP Group (NYSE:BHP) on 10/31/2025.

-In related news, EVP Joseph Michael Fitzgerald sold 50,000 shares of the stock in a transaction that occurred on Monday, November 3rd.
-The stock was sold at an average price of $99.47, for a total value of $4,973,500.00.
-Following the completion of the sale, the executive vice president owned 178,342 shares of the company’s stock, valued at approximately $17,739,678.74.
-This trade represents a 21.90% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Ellen M. Zane sold 12,891 shares of the business’s stock in a transaction on Thursday, November 6th.
-The stock was sold at an average price of $98.28, for a total value of $1,266,927.48.
-Following the transaction, the director directly owned 24,134 shares in the company, valued at $2,371,889.52.
+In other Boston Scientific news, EVP Joseph Michael Fitzgerald sold 50,000 shares of the business’s stock in a transaction that occurred on Wednesday, October 1st.
+The stock was sold at an average price of $98.47, for a total value of $4,923,500.00.
+Following the transaction, the executive vice president directly owned 178,342 shares of the company’s stock, valued at approximately $17,561,336.74.
+The trade was a 21.90% decrease in their ownership of the stock.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Ellen M. Zane sold 12,891 shares of the firm’s stock in a transaction that occurred on Thursday, November 6th.
+The stock was sold at an average price of $98.28, for a total transaction of $1,266,927.48.
+Following the sale, the director directly owned 24,134 shares of the company’s stock, valued at approximately $2,371,889.52.
 This trade represents a 34.82% decrease in their position.
-The disclosure for this sale is available in the SEC filing.
-Insiders sold 175,782 shares of company stock valued at $17,742,314 over the last 90 days.
-Company insiders own 0.50% of the company’s stock.
+The SEC filing for this sale provides additional information.
+Over the last three months, insiders sold 175,782 shares of company stock worth $17,742,314.
+Insiders own 0.50% of the company’s stock.

-A number of equities research analysts recently issued reports on the stock.
-Wells Fargo & Company upped their price target on shares of Boston Scientific from $124.00 to $125.00 and gave the company an “overweight” rating in a research note on Thursday, October 23rd.
-The Goldman Sachs Group restated a “buy” rating and issued a $124.00 target price on shares of Boston Scientific in a report on Wednesday, October 22nd.
-Erste Group Bank downgraded shares of Boston Scientific from a “buy” rating to a “hold” rating in a report on Friday, October 3rd.
-Needham & Company LLC reissued a “buy” rating and set a $121.00 price objective on shares of Boston Scientific in a research note on Friday, October 17th.
-Finally, Weiss Ratings restated a “buy (b-)” rating on shares of Boston Scientific in a research report on Wednesday, October 8th.
-Two equities research analysts have rated the stock with a Strong Buy rating, twenty-one have issued a Buy rating and two have issued a Hold rating to the company’s stock.
-Based on data from MarketBeat, Boston Scientific has an average rating of “Buy” and a consensus target price of $123.77.
+Several research firms have recently issued reports on BSX.
+UBS Group upped their price objective on Boston Scientific from $135.00 to $140.00 and gave the company a “buy” rating in a research note on Thursday, October 23rd.
+Truist Financial upped their price target on shares of Boston Scientific from $129.00 to $130.00 and gave the company a “buy” rating in a research report on Thursday, October 23rd.
+The Goldman Sachs Group reaffirmed a “buy” rating and set a $124.00 price target on shares of Boston Scientific in a research note on Wednesday, October 22nd.
+Evercore ISI reissued an “outperform” rating on shares of Boston Scientific in a research note on Wednesday, October 22nd.
+Finally, Wells Fargo & Company raised their target price on Boston Scientific from $124.00 to $125.00 and gave the stock an “overweight” rating in a research report on Thursday, October 23rd.
+Two analysts have rated the stock with a Strong Buy rating, twenty-one have assigned a Buy rating and two have issued a Hold rating to the company.
+According to MarketBeat.com, Boston Scientific has a consensus rating of “Buy” and a consensus target price of $123.77.

 About Representative McClain